-A few years ago, I wasn’t able to do a ‘proper’ press up – proper meaning starting in a full plank position, bringing my chest to the floor and pressing back up.
+A few years ago, I wasn’t able to do a ‘proper’ push up – proper meaning starting in a full plank position, bringing my chest to the floor and pressing back up.

 With a few months practise I was able to do about five full reps but never got any better than that.

-In 2019 I applied to go on a TV programme which required me to be able to do 40 press-ups in 2 minutes.
+In 2019 I applied to go on a TV programme which required me to be able to do 40 push-ups in 2 minutes.

 At first, I thought how on earth am I ever going to be able to do that!?
 But with 6 weeks to prep, I had enough time and determination to give it my best shot.

-My military mate gave me some simple advice on how to improve and with that, I progressed from five to 34 press-ups* in just 6 weeks!
+My military mate gave me some simple advice on how to improve and with that, I progressed from five to 34 push-ups* in just 6 weeks!

 * unbroken reps, no rest between each rep